tajo/react-range/README.md

 max: number;
 ```

-The end of range.
+The range end.
 Can be decimal or negative.
 Default is `100`.

 ### step (optional)